Diplomatic history of World War I: Leadership

 Historians agree on the poor quality of Russia's top leadership.
 The Tsar made all the final decisions, but he repeatedly was given conflicting advice and typically made the wrong choice.
 He set up a deeply flawed organizational structure that was inadequate for the high pressures and instant demands of wartime.
-Stevenson, for example, points to the "disastrous consequences of deficient civil-military liaison" where the civilians and generals were not in contact with each other.
+David Stevenson, for example, points to the "disastrous consequences of deficient civil-military liaison" where the civilians and generals were not in contact with each other.
 The government was entirely unaware of its fatal weaknesses and remained out of touch with public opinion; the foreign minister had to warn the tsar that "unless he yielded to the popular demand and unsheathed the sword on Serbia's behalf, he would run the risk of revolution and the loss of his throne."
 The tsar yielded and lost his throne anyway.
 Stevenson concludes:

-Russian decision-making in July [1914] was more truly a tragedy of miscalculation...a policy of deterrence that failed to deter.
-Yet [like Germany] it too rested on assumptions that war was possible without domestic breakdown, and that it could be waged with a reasonable prospect of success.
-Russia was more vulnerable to social upheaval than any other Power.
-Its socialists were more estranged from the existing order than those elsewhere in Europe, and a strike wave among the industrial workforce reached a crescendo with the general stoppage in St. Petersburg in July 1914.